Child Care Assistance Program

 Need help filling out your application?

-The Department of Human Services has set eligibility guidelines to all applications.
+The Department of Human Services has set eligibility guidelines for all applications.
 To qualify for the program an applicant must be a:

 Income Guidelines for New Applicants